 7.1.10 Antenna ports quasi co-location for PDSCH

-A UE configured in transmission mode 8-10 for a serving cell may assume the antenna ports 7 – 14 of the serving cell are quasi co-located (as defined in [3]) for a given subframe with respect to delay spread, Doppler spread, Doppler shift, average gain, and average delay.
+A UE configured in transmission mode 8-10 for a serving cell may assume the antenna ports 7 – 14 of the serving cell are quasi co-located (as defined in MFA TS 36.211 [3]) for a given subframe with respect to delay spread, Doppler spread, Doppler shift, average gain, and average delay.

-A UE configured in transmission mode 1-9 for a serving cell may assume the antenna ports 0 – 3, 5, 7 – of the serving cell are quasi co-located (as defined in [3]) with respect to Doppler shift, Doppler spread, average delay, and delay spread.
+A UE configured in transmission mode 1-9 for a serving cell may assume the antenna ports 0 – 3, 5, 7 – 46 of the serving cell are quasi co-located (as defined in MFA TS 36.211 [3]) with respect to Doppler shift, Doppler spread, average delay, and delay spread.

 A UE configured in transmission mode 10 for a serving cell is configured with one of two quasi co-location types for the serving cell by higher layer parameter qcl-Operation to decode PDSCH according to transmission scheme associated with antenna ports 7-14:

-- Type A: The UE may assume the antenna ports 0 – 3, 7 – of a serving cell are quasi co-located (as defined in [3]) with respect to delay spread, Doppler spread, Doppler shift, and average delay.
+- Type A: The UE may assume the antenna ports 0 – 3, 7 – 46 of a serving cell are quasi co-located (as defined in MFA TS 36.211 [3]) with respect to delay spread, Doppler spread, Doppler shift, and average delay.

-- Type B: The UE may assume the antenna ports 15 – corresponding to the CSI-RS resource configuration identified by the higher layer parameter qcl-CSI-RS-ConfigNZPId-r11 (defined in subclause 7.1.9) and the antenna ports 7 – 14 associated with the PDSCH are quasi co-located (as defined in [3]) with respect to Doppler shift, Doppler spread, average delay, and delay spread.
+- Type B: The UE may assume the antenna ports 15 – 46 corresponding to the CSI-RS resource configuration identified by the higher layer parameter qcl-CSI-RS-ConfigNZPId-r11 (defined in subclause 7.1.9) and the antenna ports 7 – 14 associated with the PDSCH are quasi co-located (as defined in MFA TS 36.211 [3]) with respect to Doppler shift, Doppler spread, average delay, and delay spread.

 For a LAA Scell, the UE is not expected to be configured with quasi co-location type B.